FEDERAL RESERVE BANK OF ATLANTA

 AUDIT & OPERATIONAL RISK COMMITTEE CHARTER

 The Audit and Operational Risk Committee of the Federal Reserve Bank of Atlanta (Bank) operates consistent with the by-laws of the Bank and the policies of the Board of Governors of the Federal Reserve System.
-The Audit and Operational Risk Committee, acting on behalf of the Board of Directors, shall perform functions necessary to assess the effectiveness and independence of the Bank's internal and external audit function in providing an independent and objective assessment of the Bank's risk management, control, and governance processes.
+The Audit and Operational Risk Committee, acting on behalf of the Board of Directors, shall perform functions necessary to assess the effectiveness and independence of the Bank's internal and external audit function in providing an independent and objective assessment of the Bank's risk management, control, compliance, and governance processes.

 The Audit and Operational Risk Committee assists the Board of Directors in fulfilling its oversight responsibilities related to assessing 1) the adequacy and effectiveness of controls over financial reporting, 2) the efficiency and effectiveness of operations, 3) the effectiveness of risk management processes, and 4) compliance with laws and regulations.

 To promote independent and objective assessments, the General Auditor reports to the Board of Directors through the Audit and Operational Risk Committee.
-The Audit and Operational Risk Committee must ensure that the General Auditor has access to the Board of Directors, on a confidential basis, and that the audit function is independent, both by intent and actual practice, from the management of the Bank.& The Audit and Operational Risk Committee also provides oversight of the Bank's enterprise risk management function and activities, including significant operational risk exposures and related risk mitigation efforts.1
+The Audit and Operational Risk Committee must ensure that the General Auditor has access to the Board of Directors, on a confidential basis, and that the audit function is independent, both by intent and actual practice, from the management of the Bank.& The Audit and Operational Risk Committee also provides oversight of the Bank's enterprise risk management function and activities, including significant operational and compliance risk exposures and related risk mitigation efforts.1

 II.
 COMPOSITION AND TERM